Spirals-Team/hadoop-benchmark/README.md

 The HiBench results are stored in `hibench.report`.
   ![The result of Hibench](/figures/result-hibench.png)

-To generate new experiments of HiBench, users only need to replace the HiBench configuration files in `benchmarks/hibench/image/HiBench-conf` with new configuration or files.
+To generate new experiments of HiBench, users only need to replace the HiBench configuration files in corresponding directory under `benchmarks/hibench/image/HiBench-conf` with new configuration,or to create new directories for another benchmarks provided by HiBench like the 4 example benchmarks.

 To get more information about how to configure HiBench, users can visit [HiBench Github](https://github.com/intel-hadoop/HiBench).
 >HiBench is a big suit of benchmarks for Hadoop and Spark. `hadoop-benchmark` only supports the benchmarks of Hadoop cluster for the moment.